Ker Sangri

 Rajasthani Ker Sangri lasts 2-3 days at room temperature and 10 days in the refrigerator when stored in an airtight container.

 If you make it in large quantities, only heat the amount of sabzi you want to serve.
-Reheating again and again, can decrease the shelf life.
+Reheating again and again can decrease the shelf life.

-You can reheat it in the microwave or a pan until nice and warm.
+You can reheat it in the microwave or a pan until it is nice and warm.
 If you feel it has become dry, sprinkle a little water and give it a nice mix while reheating.

 You can also freeze it for up to 2 months.
 Thaw, reheat, and serve.